datalakehouse/docs/docs/products/grafana/howto/send-emails.rst

-Send emails from Aiven for Grafana
+Send emails from DLH for Grafana
 ==================================

-Use the Aiven API or the Aiven client to configure the Simple Mail Transfer Protocol (SMTP) server settings and send the following emails from Aiven for Grafana: invite emails, reset password emails, and alert messages.
+Use the DLH API or the DLH client to configure the Simple Mail Transfer Protocol (SMTP) server settings and send the following emails from DLH for Grafana: invite emails, reset password emails, and alert messages.

 What you need
 ----------------

-* Aiven client installed
+* DLH client installed

-* Aiven for Grafana service created
+* DLH for Grafana service created

 * SMTP server IP or hostname